susanBuck/notes/05_Laravel/09_Databases_Eloquent_ORM.md

 + Retrieve all the books in alphabetical order by title.
 + Retrieve all the books in descending order according to published date
 + Find any books by the author `Bell Hooks` and update the author name to be `bell hooks` (lowercase).
-+ Remove any books by the author &ldquo;John Grisham&rdquo;
++ Remove any books by the author &ldquo;John Grisham&rdquo;.

 Building the Eloquent queries to accomplish tasks like these is almost an art form, and like most art forms, you'll have to study and practice with it to get more fluent over time.